MiloTruck/solmate-invariants/README.md

 During the workshop, an edge case was discovered in the [`wadMul()`](https://github.com/transmissions11/solmate/blob/bfc9c25865a274a7827fea5abf6e4fb64fc64e6c/src/utils/SignedWadMath.sol#L58-L72) function of solmate's `SignedWadMath` library.
 Specific details of the bug can be found [here](https://github.com/transmissions11/solmate/pull/380).

-The invariant that found the bug can be found in [`SolmateBugTest.sol`](/tests/SolmateBugTest.sol).
+The invariant that found the bug is in [`SolmateBugTest.sol`](/tests/SolmateBugTest.sol).
 To run the test, use the following command:

 ```bash
 medusa fuzz --target tests/SolmateBugTest.sol  --deployment-order SolmateBugTest